Critical Illness

 Critical illness can severely impact you and your family financially.

-While Singaporeans may have MediSave and MediShield Life to pay for healthcare costs, both are often insufficient to fully address your healthcare needs — especially when it comes to critical illnesses.
-It is precisely for this reason that you need to invest in ways to financially protect yourself against them.
+While Singaporeans may have MediSave and MediShield Life to pay for healthcare costs, both may be insufficient to fully address your healthcare needs — especially when it comes to critical illnesses.
+It is precisely for this reason that you can consider investing in ways to protect yourself against them financially.
 In this article, we’ll show you how.

 Critical illness (CI) is sometimes also referred to as dread disease or terminal illness (for end stage disease), depending on the insurer.
 These include major cancer, stroke with permanent neurological deficit and heart attack of specified severity.
-In 2019, the Life Insurance Association Singapore (LIA Singapore) released new definitions for critical illnesses, last updated on 16 November 2022.
+In 2024, the Life Insurance Association Singapore (LIA Singapore) released new definitions for critical illnesses, last updated in 2019.
 Here are the 37 critical illnesses covered under CI insurance as per LIA:

 1. Major Cancer